thumblemonks/riot/hacking.md

 * You've noticed a lot of repetitive or tedious logic in your assertion blocks
 * It's just fun

 Riot implements but a handful of general checks most people expect and actually use.
-But, that's to say it's complete.
+But, that's not to say it's complete.
 The joy of Riot is being concise and elegant and macros are how that happens.

 ### Context Middleware {#context-middleware}

 By now you're probably asking yourself, "How could Riot get any better?"
 How about we get jiggy one level above assertions?
 I'm talking Context Middleware and this is where things might get a little abstract.

 Perhaps all you've known of Riot is what you've read in this documentation (except this section).
 Perhaps you're a whiz at Riot and you're all up in it writing macros and what not.
-Now, perhaps you've gotten to the point where you'd like to do something extra fancy and write some heplful setup blocks that are only injected if the context's description is a specific type of class (not just a string).
+Now, perhaps you've gotten to the point where you'd like to do something extra fancy and write some helpful setup blocks that are only injected if the context's description is a specific type of class (not just a string).

 {% highlight ruby %}
 context Person do